zceeyh0/AMLS_21-22_SN18051000/README.md

 ## The necessary Python packages/modules are: <br>
 `numpy 1.20.3`, `pandas 1.3.4`, `scikit-learn 1.0.1`, `scikit-image 0.18.3`, `matplotlib 3.5.0`, `tensorflow 2.7.0`, `keras 2.7.0`, `keras_tuner 1.1.0` <br>
-When downloading these packages/modules, other related packages/modules will be downloaded automatically as dependencies.
+When downloading these packages/modules, other essential packages/modules will be downloaded automatically as dependencies.

 ## To run the code, please follow the steps below: <br>
 1. Download the whole repository (either by `git clone` or download zip). <br>